mehulkar/mehulkar.com/source/blog/2017/01/2017-home-screen.md

 I have to be careful of is putting work tasks on there, since everything about my job needs to stay off third party servers.

+- Pocket.
+The only thing I don't like about Pocket is that it makes it easy to share excerpts to my Pocket feed, which I don't care about, but not as easily to Twitter or Facebook.
+In fact, I can't actually share directly to Twitter or Facebook, I have to "recommend" to Pocket, and then share that recommendation anywhere else.
+This seems unnecessary.
+There also isn't a screenshot/highlight/annotate feature like Instapaper, which would make it much easier to share.
+Other than that, I like Pocket much more than Instapaper and intend to continue using it.
+As of today, I have 204 items in my archive.